 Both the Levant region and Central America are in need of more consistent in situ monitoring and remote sensing to prepare their governments and population for the inevitable future changes in water availability.
 This project seeks to enhance the United States Air Force 14th Weather Squadron's monitoring of heavy precipitation and drought in these two vulnerable regions through analysis of Normalized Difference Vegetation Index (NDVI) and evapotranspiration.
 The 14th Weather Squadron collects, protects, and exploits climate data to utilize in military operations and planning.
 They seek to assist the Department of Defense and other partner organizations in planning for long-range climatic changes in all regions of the world.
 The Squadron will use this project as the foundation for a comprehensive assessment of variables typically less focused upon in these regions to indicate the extent of drought and precipitation.
 Their goal is to optimize monitoring and analysis techniques utilizing data findings in the environmentally sensitive regions of the world as they face crucial societal challenges and decision-making.

-This project employs NDVI data from NOAA’s Climate Data Record to achieve the following objectives: 1) create comprehensive climatologies of both neutral and anomalous years in both regions to enhance the 14th Weather Squadron’s decision-making capabilities, 2) analyze extreme weather events, primarily incidences of El Niño and La Niña, 3) create maps displaying land cover change, and 4) study land-use change in both regions.
+This project employs NDVI data from NOAA’s Climate Data Record to achieve the following objectives: 1) create comprehensive climatologies of both baseline and anomalous years in both regions to enhance the 14th Weather Squadron’s decision-making capabilities, 2) analyze extreme weather events, primarily incidences of El Niño and La Niña occurrences, 3) create maps displaying land cover change, and 4) study land-use change in both regions.
 These variables will help to reveal more about the relationship between conflict and unrest and climatic changes.